Loading...

-Introduction to Kidney Infections
+Introduction to Kidney Infection

-Kidney infections, also known as pyelonephritis, are a type of urinary tract infection (UTI) that often starts in the bladder and moves up to the kidneys.
-However, they can also occur if bacteria enter the kidneys directly from the bloodstream.
-Common symptoms include fever, difficulty urinating, pain in the lower back, and pain while urinating.
-Treatment typically involves antibiotics to remove the infection.
+Kidney infection, also known as pyelonephritis, is a type of urinary tract infection (UTI).
+It often starts in the bladder and moves up to the kidneys.
+However, it can also occur if bacteria enter the kidneys directly from the bloodstream.

 Understanding Kidney Infections: Its Causes and Risk Factors